streptomyces/ripper/README.md

 # hmmscanbin          /usr/local/bin/hmmscan

 # Directory containing the Pfam database files.
-# Should be the same as pfamdir in the ripper_run.sh file.
+# Should be the same as pfamdir in the nopep.sh file.
 hmmdir              pfam

 # Name of the Pfam database to use.